konumaru/luanti-agent/README.md

 On first run, the initialization script (`scripts/init-world.sh`) automatically:

-1. Downloads and installs MineClone2 game (requires network access)
-2. Creates the world directory structure
+1. Creates the world directory structure
-3. Copies configuration from templates
+2. Copies configuration from templates
-4. Sets fixed map seed (12345678) for reproducibility
+3. Sets fixed map seed (12345678) for reproducibility
-5. Downloads and installs mods (if configured)
+4. Ensures the VoxeLibre game is present (downloaded if missing)
+5. Creates mods directory (mods are loaded if present)
 6. Configures game settings (damage, creative mode, etc.)

-**Note**: MineClone2 is downloaded from ContentDB on first startup (current pin: release `34113`).
-If running in an offline environment or if the download fails, you can manually place the MineClone2 game files in `data/games/mineclone2/`.
+**Note**: VoxeLibre is downloaded on first run into `/config/.minetest/games/voxelibre`.
+For offline use or different games, place files in `./data/.minetest/games/<gameid>` or set `GAME_REPO_URL`.

+For the LinuxServer image, `scripts/lsio-init-world.sh` is mounted into `/custom-cont-init.d` to run initialization at container start.

 ### Configuration Templates